enricmartos/beer-catalog-api/README.md

 # beer-catalog-api

-# message-sender-api

 ## Description

 This REST API represents a beer catalogue composed of different manufacturers (providers).
 Beer consumers can look up the beer catalogue in order to inspire future purchases.
 For each manufacturer, we want to at least keep track of their name and nationality and for each beer we want to at least have the following information: beer name, graduation, type, description  and the manufacturer.

 ## Core technologies